 Add paneling to the door, then add paneling to roof last.

 NOTE: Right side is shorter so that hinges have space to rotate.
 Also, Left side is longer so the door sits inside the paneling.

 Screw roofing materials (part 14 Roof @ 38”) onto the top to make the roof.

-Put door frame back in place.
-Attach hinges to one side of door frame.
-Add pallet panels to the door.
-Attach handle to the front of the door on opposite side from hinges.
+Put door frame back in place and attach hinges to one side of the door frame.
+Next, add pallet panels to the door, then attach a handle to the front of the door on the opposite side from hinges.

-Screw rack parts together. (part 8 – Shelf frames 8 pieces @ 32 ¾”) Staple screen onto the rack.
+Screw rack parts together (part 8 – Shelf frames 8 pieces @ 32 ¾”), then staple screen onto the rack.
 Once you have two sides stapled, be sure to pull the screen tight as you staple the other two sides.

 Line the interior of the smokehouse with heavy duty tin foil.
 Make the structure as airtight as you can.
 Expect to use 2 to 3 rolls of foil.
 Use a staple gun to secure the foil to the walls.

 NOTE: do not use any galvanized metal in the smokehouse as it is toxic.